DocLiam/Scotiabank-Data-Science-Discovery-Days/README.txt

-Copyright © 2023 Liam Roan Watson.
+Copyright (c) 2023 by Liam Watson and Watcode.
 All rights reserved.
+For licensing, contact lrwatson@uwaterloo.ca or +1 437 688 3927